Contrary to false religious doctrines by the modern Scientific Orthodoxy, FIRE is not the grand creator of life on Earth

 |image USGS , Grizzly eating Limber Pine Nuts|

-~Momentary observation & opinion about Manzanita
+Momentary observation & opinion about Manzanita

 Okay, I'm not really interested in pursuing Manzanita and Fire Ecology at this time, except to say that in my experience with the outdoors, I have seen many situations other than the occurrence of fire as being the reason for Manzanita seed germinating out in the wild without human interference.
 Living up in the San Jacinto Mountains for almost 20+ years, where ever I went I found Manzanita germinating from seed in any numerous of situation which didn't require fire.
 Mostly land clearing, or road building which provided loose soil bank access for the new seedlings to grow.
 In many methodical chaparral clearing by hand which created open spaces, I found that both Manzanita and Sugarbush would appear.

-~This Mystic insistence on Fire & Cypress Seed GerminationTake this large mature Arizona Cypress at my friend's place in Anza California for example.
+This Mystic insistence on Fire & Cypress Seed GerminationTake this large mature Arizona Cypress at my friend's place in Anza California for example.
 As you can see it has almost all of the branches from it's youth stretching all the way to the ground.
 Beautiful healthy tree and yet, would you believe it's propagating itself all over this property as far as a tiny cypress seed can drift in the wind ?
 Now considering some of the stories we are treated with regard to Cypress forests needing FIRE to open up their tough resinous closed cones, one wonders why there are so many examples of seed germination and sapling successes everywhere when fire doesn't occur.
 Oddly enough I found the fire myth to be untrue all around my friend's place.
 Several one, two and three years old seedlings were everywhere.
 But first, here is what one official US Forest Service database has to say about Arizona Cypress regeneration:

 "The Serotinous*(see footnote) cones of Arizona cypress persist on the tree for years.
 When opened by the heat of a fire, the seeds fall on the exposed mineral soil, producing thickets of seedlings."

 Both photos here above and below where the seedlings are shown emerging and healthy are around and near a continual flow of irrigation dripline for the large Hybrid Cottonwood trees which are half dead anyway.
 Most of these hybrids are in major decline throughout Anza anyway, but my friend waters his just the same.
-The point however being is not that the constant and dependable source of water is helping these trees to germinate, but that the seeds are available all around the area without the mystic need of fire to release them from those serotinous cones which many an ideologue out there dogmatically insist are dependent on fire for mechanical release.
+The point however being is not that the constant and dependable source of water is helping these trees to germinate, but that the seeds are available all around the area without this mystic insistence that fire is needed to release them from those serotinous cones which many an ideologue out there dogmatically insist are dependent on fire for mechanical release.
 To their credit, the source did say that cones will open if detached from trees or if tree dies.
 But there is no indication of that here with that large Arizona Cypress.
 In any event, no fire, no heat, no smoke, etc. So what's happened ?

 The bottom image here is of an Arizona Cypress seedling that is the furthest away from the parent tree in the picture above and has no drip irrigation helping it along.
 It is approximately some 25 meters from the tree and volunteered on it's own near this ranch's junk pile near some sheds and other out buildings and I must say it's on the western side of the parent tree which would make the western prevailing winds a preventative obstacle to the direction of seed drift.
 Unless of course hot drying Santa Ana Winds from the northeast are the answer here for not only wind direction from east to west, but also influencing a softening of the resin mechanisms on some exposed cones and release of some seed.
 Hmmm, again, pondering the possibilities.
 I'm mean it is Anza and that allows for lots of day dreaming and meditation. *smile*